 effect: "NoSchedule"

-Install the Traefik Helm Chart with the command below.
+Install the Traefik Helm Chart using the command below.

 helm install -f traefik.yaml traefik traefik/traefik -n traefik